abdollar/resque-bash/README.md

 Why did I make this and should this exist at all?
 Rails can be slow to start and using bash to do quick ops-esque tasks is handy.

-Note that this is calling redis-cli multiple times so it's starting and tearing down sockets constantly and is not performant
+Note that this is calling redis-cli multiple times so it's starting and tearing down sockets constantly

 Your mileage will be bad with this tool, use it wisely.